Commercial leasing disputes

-Once you sign a lease, you are legally bound to fulfil all conditions, such as paying rent, for the full term of the lease.
+A lease is a legally binding contract.
+Once signed, you are obliged to comply with all terms such as paying rent, for the full term of the lease.

 Common areas for confusion include rent increases and lease renewals.
 Keep a copy of your lease in a safe place so you can find it easily if you need to check the wording of a clause.
 If you are not sure what something means, ask your solicitor to explain it to you.

-Retail shop lease disputes
+Coronavirus (COVID-19) lease disputes

 The Queensland Government has introduced regulations under the COVID-19 Emergency Response Act 2020, in response to the mandatory Code of Conduct for Commercial Leasing (PDF, 235KB) released by the Australian Government.

 Find out more about how the regulations and the code applies to commercial tenancies.